I’m Broke – Why? And How Can I Do Better?

 Financial check up

-If you’re sitting there saying I’m broke well first up is a giving your finances CPR.
+If you are sitting there thinking I’m broke, the first job is to give your finances some CPR.

 You need to sit down and put a plan in place for your current income, improving it and where you’re going to cut back on.